nartcire-relace/SWE-rebench-fork/swebench/harness/tracto_eval/README.md

 ### Run evaluation using Tracto

-Once SWE-bench-fork is built and SWE instance images are import to Tracto registry, we are good to run evaluations on Tracto.
+Once SWE-bench-fork is built and SWE instance images are imported to Tracto registry, we are good to run evaluations on Tracto.

 The same `swebench/harness/run_evaluation.py` can be used, just pass `--tracto yes` to use Tracto as backend.